 We are inviting applications from faith leaders and faith groups for small projects they can undertake in their communities to make a difference in particular aspects of health.

-From the views we heard from faith leaders at the exploration event we have refined three questions as the focus for the challenge grants.
+From the views we heard from faith leaders at the exploration event we have refined three questions as the focus of the challenge grants.
 Your ideas can be related to any one of these three questions:

 - How might we help people make healthy choices on portion size and preparation of the food they love?